WindSoilder/ajson-rpc2/README.md

     python accept_test.py

+If the output message is like this:

+    all tests run complete with no errors

+Then all tests runs successful, most of test cases if get from the [jsonrpc page](http://http://www.jsonrpc.org/specification)

 # Best practise
 ajson-rpc2 is based on *asyncio*, which is good for IO bound processes, so it is recommended to define rpc call as async functions, this is an example: